-Not finding a Finding evidence against the SNARC effect in one of the four ranges (Experiment 1: 0 to 5 and 4 to 9; Experiment 2: 1 to 5 [excluding 3] and 4 to 8 [excluding 6]) would be an unexpected outcome which we would not have any explanation for.
-However, because the SNARC effect in the parity judgment task has been shown in plenty of studies (including online setups) using different number ranges within the interval from 0 to 9 and because our large sample and a high number of repetitions ensure high statistical power to detect even small effects, it seems highly unlikely not to observe a SNARC effect in every of the four ranges.
+Finding evidence against the SNARC effect in one of the four lower ranges (Experiment 1: 0 to 5-and 4 to 9; Experiment 2: 1 to 5 [excluding 3]-and 4 to 8 [excluding 6]) would be an unexpected outcome which we would not have any explanation for.
+However, because the SNARC effect in the parity judgment task has been shown in plenty of studies (including online setups) using different number ranges within the interval from 0 to 9 and because our large sample and a high number of repetitions ensure a high statistical power-probability to detect find evidence even for small effects, it seems highly unlikely not to observe a SNARC effect in the lower ranges.
+We therefore chose to use the presence of the SNARC effect in the lower ranges as a manipulation check and prerequisite for further hypothesis tests.
 In any case, all further hypothesis tests will be meaningful even if the SNARC effect is not found in all ranges.